cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project ESA-PRODUCTION SENTINEL 2-EN.md

 * [__CSC Production Services__](project-esa-production-sentinel-2-en.html): encompasses all activities necessary to convert any Sentinel data acquired on XBand and EDRS into user level data available on PRIP interface, meeting the quality specification and delivering it for user access and archiving.

 CS Group responsabilities for ESA CSC Production Service Sentinel 2 are as follows:
-* Development of the cloud native Sentinel 2 processing chain
-* Maintenance
-* Operations
+* Turnkey supply of an orchestration system for optimized image processing system: parallelization of 40 processors with a non-linear workflow, dynamic use of machines in the cloud
+* Ensure level 2 support and maintenance.

 ![Main Picture](Project ESA-PRODUCTION SENTINEL 2-EN pict 2.png)